 policies given the reputation of offsets for corruption?

-'The Industrial Participation Programme requires that offsets should not result in any increase in prices.
+d.
+Why is the public prohibited details of offsets under the pretext of "commercial confidentiality?"'The Industrial Participation Programme requires that offsets should not result in any increase in prices.
 Yet sources within Saab advise that South Africa is paying more than double for the benchmark price for BAe Saab Jas39 Gripen fighter aircraft, which is already considerably more expensive than the proven American F-16.

 e.
 Why was the Gripen selected given its financial and operational history?
 What are the additional